KareemShaban1/multi-vendor-laravel/README.md

 # Multi-vendor Laravel Project
 This repository contains a multi-vendor project description built using the Laravel framework.
-The project aims to provide a robust and scalable solution for creating and managing an online store.
+The project aims to provide a robust and scalable solution for creating and managing an Multi Vendor store.

 Features
 The multi-vendor Laravel project includes the following features: